sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 =head1 NAME

-App::sayhi - Backend interface for the `sayhi` command
+App::sayhi - Backend interface for the 'sayhi' command

 ```